physrisk/website-source/articles/2010/kirman-ants.md

 switches between food sources occur.
 Interestingly enough weak individualism plays major role in observed dynamics as switches occur due to majority of ants choosing to follow individualists.
-If we turn off individualism within the system, it's state will converge to stable states at \\\(  x=0 \\\) or \\\(  x=N \\\) - there will be no further fluctuations.
+If we turn off individualism within the system, its state will converge to stable states at \\\(  x=0 \\\) or \\\(  x=N \\\) - there will be no further fluctuations.